Skip to main content

 Fifty-Eight

 Constables Terry Laidlaw and Roy Denton arrive at Ferguson's house to find a badly beaten Carol Ferguson outside.
 They speak to her as Wallace arrives and asks if Mick Ferguson is in the house.
-They don't know so Wallace breaks into the house and searches for him.
+They don't know, so Wallace breaks into the house and searches for him.
 He hears barking coming from the cellar.
 As he opens the door to it, Ferguson comes crashing through and they land in the sitting room.
-They fight then Ferguson makes for the for the front door, leaving Wallace on the floor.
-Seeing Laidlaw is by the door he turns and heads down into the cellar.
+They fight, then Ferguson makes for the front door, leaving Wallace on the floor.
+Seeing Laidlaw is by the door, he turns and heads down into the cellar.
 Laidlaw and Wallace follow.
 Ferguson opens a cage and the black pit bull launches itself at Laidlaw.

 Fifty-Nine

-The black dog is on Laidlaw as he tries to fight him off, with Wallace helping.
-As Ferguson attempts to open the other cage Wallace smashes him in the face twice with a metal tray.
+The black dog is on Laidlaw as he tries to fight it off, with Wallace helping.
+As Ferguson attempts to open the other cage, Wallace smashes him in the face twice with a metal tray.
 Ferguson grabs a knife and slashes Wallace.
-He then opens the albino's cage but the dog attacks him, tearing off his genitals.
-Armed with some wood with two nails in it, Wallace fights the dog eventually kills it with the knife.
+He then opens the albino's cage, but the dog attacks him, tearing off his genitals.
+Armed with some wood with two nails in it, Wallace fights the dog and eventually kills it with the knife.
 Laidlaw passes out as Dayton appears at the top of the stairs and says an ambulance is on its way.

 Sixty

-Kim is in the museum lab and has finished boxing up the tablets, skulls and other relics.
-She goes into the staff room to call home and let her neighbour Wendy Barrat know that she's about to leave but there in no answer.
+Kim is in the museum lab and has finished boxing up the tablets, skulls, and other relics.
+She goes into the staff room to call home and let her neighbour, Wendy Barrat, know that she's about to leave, but there is no answer.
 She returns to the lab and can smell burnt wood.
 There is a crate lid on the floor.
 The crate and its lid both look burnt.

 Sixty-One

-Kim returns home and calls out to Wendy then Clare, but there is no reply.
-She hears a thud from upstairs and goes into Clare's room where she finds Wendy in the corner badly bleeding.
-Kim asks her where Clare is buit she doesn't know, she never saw who it was.
+Kim returns home and calls out to Wendy, then Clare, but there is no reply.
+She hears a thud from upstairs and goes into Clare's room, where she finds Wendy in the corner, badly bleeding.
+Kim asks her where Clare is, but she doesn't know; she never saw who it was.
 Kim goes downstairs and calls Longfield police station.

 Sixty-Two

-An abulance has collected Wendy and now Wallace arrives at Kim's where they meet on the front path.
+An ambulance has collected Wendy and now Wallace arrives at Kim's, where they meet on the front path.
 Wallace drives them to Cooper's house.
 They go upstairs to discover that Cooper has hanged himself.
-His suicide note reads that he knew how to stop what was coming, to kill children, but he couldn't do it himself.
+His suicide note reads that he knew how to stop what was coming—to kill children—but he couldn't do it himself.
 He hopes someone else can.
-When the end comes he does not want to see it.
-Cooper wonders if Cooper had an accomplice and calls Dayton and tells him to send a car to Dexter Grange and if Dexter isn't there then to the wood.
+When the end comes, he does not want to see it.
+Wallace wonders if Cooper had an accomplice, and calls Dayton and tells him to send a car to Dexter Grange, and if Dexter isn't there, then to the wood.
 He says he needs another car to meet him at the dig site in ten minutes.
-Dayton says that Macready has told him to ignore Wallace's orders but Wallace tells him he thinks he knows where the kids are.
+Dayton says that Macready has told him to ignore Wallace's orders, but Wallace tells him he thinks he knows where the kids are.
 Dayton tells him he will send the cars and an ambulance to Cooper's house.
 They both get into Wallace's car.

 Sixty-Three

-Gary Webb tells Dexter Laura needs some heroin, but as Dexter goes to open the safe he asks Webb what he would do with all the heroin.
-Webb grabs an ornamental dagger from above the mantlepiece and demands that Dexter opens the safe.
+Gary Webb tells Dexter that Laura needs some heroin, but as Dexter goes to open the safe, he asks Webb what he would do with all the heroin.
+Webb grabs an ornamental dagger from above the mantelpiece and demands that Dexter opens the safe.
 He asks him how he would open the safe if he killed Dexter, then kicks a coffee table at him.
 They fight and Dexter collapses on the floor.
 Webb uses a poker he used on Dexter to try and break open the safe.
-Dexter gets up and after a struggle, kills Webb.
+Dexter gets up and, after a struggle, kills Webb.
 Laura kills Dexter with the knife and sees that the safe is open.
 She hears a knock at the front door.

 Sixty-Four

 Kim and Wallace arrive at the field leading up to the dig site.
 Constables Buchanan and Kendall are also there.
-Buchanan tells Wallace that Dexter has just been found dead and give him the details.
+Buchanan tells Wallace that Dexter has just been found dead and gives him the details.
 They all drive to the entrance of the shaft.
-At 11.32pm Wallace, Kim and Buchanan descend the rope ladder.
+At 11.32pm, Wallace, Kim, and Buchanan descend the rope ladder.

 Sixty-Five